dimonge/CarND-LaneLines-P1/writeup.md

 ![hough line] (./images_with_lanes_lines_before_extrapolation/output_whiteCarLaneSwitch.jpg)

 To extrapolate to line segments, we separate the lines into groups of positive and negative gradient, then taking the average of the intercept and gradient value.
 Then we get the lanes lines from the output.

 ![hough line] (./result/output_whiteCarLaneSwitch.jpg)

 ### Identify potential shortcomings with your current pipeline

-After testing the pipeline on the optional challenge videos, the extrapolated line segments couldn't detect the line when the car was in the curve.
+After testing the pipeline on the optional challenge videos (video where the driver was driving through a bend), the extrapolated line segments couldn't detect the line when the car was in the curve.

 ### Suggest possible improvements to your pipeline

-Improving the hough transform function to better work with various kind of the images.
+Improving the hough transform function to better work with various kind of the roads shapes.